iotexproject/w3bstream/docs/QUICK_START.md

 ## Send messages with token (Experimental)

-For security purposes, **sprout** integrates ioID identity verification and DID-Comm message encryption features.
+For security purposes, **w3bstream sprout** integrates ioID identity verification and DID-Comm message encryption features.
 Next, you can use the `didctl` command-line tool to simulate message encryption, allowing you to submit encrypted proof tasks.